 Training Development/Instructional Design

 Training courses should be developed and updated as necessary to be consistent with the recognized principles of training development/instructional design.
 Training development should follow a systematic process that includes: a needs assessment, learning objectives, adult learning principles, course design, and evaluation.
 (Reference: ANSI Z-490.1-2009.)

 One such instructional design model is called "ADDIE."
 This stands for the main components of the ADDIE process: Analysis, Design, Development, Implementation, and Evaluation.
 Training materials and content are produced as the course author progresses through the instructional design cycle.
 First a training analysis is performed, then the structure of the course is designed, next specific content is developed, after that the course is implemented or presented, and lastly the course is evaluated.

 Particular attention should be devoted to the following with respect to course design and content:

-- Analysis and selection of delivery method appropriate to the training target audience and the learning objectives.
+Analysis and selection of a delivery method appropriate to the training target audience and the learning objectives.

 When constructing objectives, the main question that objectives answer is: What should the participant be able to do differently, or more effectively, after the training is completed?